 In fact, over the last few years, research has linked processed meat and dairy to a higher risk of diseases including colorectal cancer, type 2 diabetes, heart disease, dementia, breast cancer, and prostate cancer.
 A whole food, plant-based diet, on the other hand, has been linked with a reduced risk of chronic disease on multiple occasions.

 As well as the T. Colin Campbell Center for Nutrition Studies, a number of organizations are committed to plant-based diet advocacy and education now, including the Physicians Committee for Responsible Medicine (PCRM), which was founded by Neal Barnard, MD, and counts more than 17,000 physicians in its members.
-In the UK, there’s a similar platform Plant Based Health Professionals, which was co-founded in 2021 by Shireen Kassam, MBBS, FRCPath, PhD.
+In the UK, there’s a similar platform called Plant Based Health Professionals, which was co-founded in 2021 by Shireen Kassam, MBBS, FRCPath, PhD.

 And just like The China Study, all of these organizations champion the message that the way we eat really can have a dramatic impact on our health.
 “We recognize that unhealthy diets are one of the top causes of ill health in the UK,” Kassam said back in 2021.
 “Adopting a plant-based diet is one of the healthiest choices there is.”